January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 Why this works

 Reciprocity and shared value make recommendations more persuasive.
-Both parties benefit, which reduces friction and drives higher sign-up rates.
+Both parties benefit, which increases sign-ups and activation.

 How to implement